 Conveyancing answers all these questions; the process pulls together the transfer of the legal title of the property from one person to another, the granting of a mortgage on the property and conveyancing typically involves two major landmarks in the purchase process; the exchange of contracts where the equitable title passes, and ‘completion’, when the legal title passes from seller to buyer.

-Residential Conveyancers will ensure that you have good title and will arrange the appropriate contracts upon your behalf, to achieve exchange of contracts and ultimately, completion of the purchase or sale.
+Residential conveyancers will ensure that you have good title and will arrange the appropriate contracts upon your behalf, to achieve exchange of contracts and ultimately, completion of the purchase or sale.

 Moving home can be very stressful, whether or not you are a first time buyer, or buying and selling properties at the same time.
-Take some of the pressure off, by choosing the right legal team of experienced and qualified residential conveyancers to help, support and represent you.
+Take some of the pressure off by choosing the right legal team of experienced and qualified residential conveyancers to help support and represent you.

-Ensure that the conveyancing solicitor you choose is regulated and insured and has the appropriate indemnity insurance.
+- Ensure that the conveyancing solicitor you choose is regulated and insured and has the appropriate indemnity insurance.

-Always shop around to find the solicitors that can offer you the expertise, experience and commitment that you need to support you throughout the process, with all fees and costs highlighted and outlined so that you receive a specialist, friendly and efficient service at all times.
+- Always shop around to find the solicitors that can offer you the expertise, experience and commitment that you need to support you throughout the process, with all fees and costs highlighted and outlined so that you receive a specialist, friendly and efficient service at all times.

-At Keoghs, Nicholls, Lindsell and Harris, we have a high rate of repeat and referral business for our residential conveyancing department, headed by Zoe Raynes and Linda Knight .
-Our Team cover the whole of the North West, from our offices in Altrincham, Stockport Hazel Grove, Preston and Oldham and offer jargon free, friendly advice to progress your sale or purchase, as quickly and efficiently as possible.
+At Keoghs, Nicholls, Lindsell and Harris, we have a high rate of repeat and referral business for our residential conveyancing department.
+Our team cover the whole of the North West from our offices in Altrincham, Macclesfield and Stockport and we offer jargon free, friendly advice to progress your sale or purchase as quickly and efficiently as possible.

 Furthermore, we are registered and regulated by the The Solicitors Regulatory Authority (SRA) and we are accredited with the CQS Standard.